Home Vancouver Monthly Calendar Festivals and Events in Vancouver in 2023 Polish Festival Vancouver in 2023

 What to Expect at the Polish Festival

-At Vancouver Festival Polish you can expect to see lots of European foods, music, singing, folk dancing and other activities.
-In an average year as many as 2000 people attend over the course of the day.
-More people likely attended this past year, however, because 2022 was the 20th anniversary of the organization which hosts the event.
+At the Vancouver Polish Festival you can expect to see lots of European foods, music, singing, folk dancing and other activities.
+In an average year as many as 2,000 people attend over the course of the day.
+The event more than likely drew more people to it in 2022 as it was the 20th anniversary of the organization that hosts it.

-In 2023 the festival features a special guest from Poland.
-The singer and disco polo star Król Nocy performs live on stage during the event.
-A number of singing and dancing groups perform at this year’s event as well, including the Polonez Dance Ensemble.
+In 2023 the festival featured a special guest from Poland.
+The singer and disco polo star Król Nocy performed live on stage during the event.
+A number of singing and dancing groups performed this past year as well, including the Polonez Dance Ensemble.

 The Belweder North Shore Polish Association also puts on cultural displays in the Pipe Shop building.
-This year, there’s a special exhibition celebrating the 550th birthday of Polish astronomer Nicolaus Copernicus.
-There are also vendors selling Polish T-shirts, jewelry, and other artisan products and souvenirs.
+In 2023 there was a special exhibition celebrating the 550th birthday of Polish astronomer Nicolaus Copernicus.
+There were also vendors selling Polish T-shirts, jewellery, and other artisan products and souvenirs.

 The Polish Festival is a family-friendly event with theatrical shows for children plus crafts, face painting, balloon animals and games.
 Traditional Polish cuisine at the event includes pierogies, sausages, pastries and other tasty items including Polish beer.